Lux Christian Academy: Policies & Handbook

 The out-of-school suspension will be given to students who display behaviors such as fighting or

 disturbing the school routine.
-The out-of-school suspension will be determined by faculty, and parents will be notified.
+The out-of-school suspension will be determined by the faculty, and parents will be notified.

 Withdrawn Student